CyberNinja9/Small-Student-Organizer/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or need further assistance, feel free to contact me at [typerstudent3@gmail.com].
+and feel free to contact me at [typerstudent3@gmail.com].

 ---